 Funding Fee= 0.625 x 0.01% = 0.0000625 BTC

 Since the Funding Rate is positive (i.e. 0.01%), long position holders have to pay short position holders.
-So, Trader Tom must pay a funding fee of 0.0000625 BTC to a short position trader.
+So, Trader Tom must pay 0.0000625 BTC to a short position trader.
 Meanwhile, a short trader holding the same quantity of contracts (i.e. 10,000 BTCUSD contracts) will receive 0.0000625 BTC.

 How to profit with Bybit Funding Rates and Fees

-When crypto prices are going up, there would usually be higher trading price premiums and higher funding rates.
-In those situations, traders holding short positions on perpetual contracts whilst going long on the spot market would stand to earn funding fees.
+Crypto funding rates are linked to the price trend of the asset.
+The spot market sets the rate.
+When the price of the cryptocurrency is going up, the rates will be higher.
+When crypto prices are rising, there are usually higher trading price premiums and rates.
+In these situations, traders who hold short positions on perpetual contracts and go long on the spot market can earn funding fees.

-On the other hand, when crypto prices are dipping, the trading price of perpetual contracts will be discounted compared to the spot price.
-This will result in a dip in funding rates.
-Traders going long in the perpetual contracts market with short positions in the spot market during this period would receive funding fees.
+When crypto prices are falling, the trading price of perpetual contracts will be lower than the spot price.
+This will make funding rates go down.
+Traders who go long in the perpetual contracts market and hold short positions in the spot market during this time can receive funding fees.

-On Bybit, you can check the historical and predicted funding rates here.
+On Bybit, you can check the historical and predicted rates here.

 Sign up and get started today!